devendra1002/Student-Data-Entry-System/README.md

 Implemented using Java programming language only.

 # Files Description:
-# -MainClass.Java:
+-MainClass.Java:
-All classes such as Student, UnderGraduates,
+Classes UnderGraduates, Master, Phd and Scientist are instantiated here.

+-UnderGraduates

 # Concepts covered and Requirements:
 - Encapsulation